SenseTecnic/wotkit-docs/source/api_v1/api_actuators.rst

 	* - **Method**
 	  - POST
 	* - **Returns**
-	  - On success, OK 200 with JSON containing subscription id.
+	  - **200 OK** on success.
+A JSON object in the response body containing subscription id.

 |